Frequently Asked Questions

 The main issue with the membrane is mold growth.
 This model

-comes with a flat cloth membrane which will quickly dry out.
+comes with a flat cloth membrane.
 It is

-recommended that you allow the membrane to dry out between uses to
+recommended that you remove the membrane from the

 An alternate solution is to store the membrane in acid water when